Torrencem/technetium/_sources/standard/utilities.rst.txt

     Canonicalize e.g. a relative path, to make an absolute path.

+.. function:: strip_path_prefix(path: [string], prefix: [string])  [string]

+    Removes a prefix from a given path.
+This could be used, for example, to find the relative path of a file within a directory.
+Throws an error if the given path doesn't contain the given prefix.

 .. function:: args()  [list(string)]

     Returns a list of the command line arguments passed to the script, excluding the executable name and script name, if applicable.